 - having read the TypeScript section in the official React docs.

 - having read the React section of the new TypeScript playground (optional: also step through the 40+ examples under the playground's Examples section)

-This guide will always assume you are starting with the latest TypeScript version.
+This guide will always assume you are starting with the latest TypeScript and React versions.
 Notes for older versions will be in expandable

 VS Code Extensions

 - refactoring help https://marketplace.visualstudio.com/items?itemName=paulshen.paul-typescript-toolkit